mkorman/sfmd/README.md

 # sfmd: Salesforce metadata utility
 A .Net client to query and modify Salesforce metadata from the command-line.
 Initially limited to Custom Object metadata only.

 This is intended as an end-to-end proof of concept showing how to integrate C# and the Salesforce Metadata API.
+Nevertheless, it is still a usable tool that allows you to retrieve some limited metadata information.

 ## Configuration
 Edit the `App.config` file and configure your username, password and token.
 You're ready to use sfmd